-When the I2C module is enabled, the PORTC<4:3> pins can be configured with normal I2C levels, or with SMBus levels, by using the CKE bit (SSPSTAT<6>).
+When the I^2C module is enabled, the PORTC<4:3> pins can be configured with normal I^2C levels, or with SMBus levels, by using the CKE bit (SSPSTAT<6>).

 When enabling peripheral functions, care should be taken in defining TRIS bits for each PORTC pin.
 Some peripherals override the TRIS bit to make a pin an output, while other peripherals override the TRIS bit to make a pin an input.
-Since the TRIS bit override is in effect while the peripheral is enabled, read-modify-write instructions (BSF, BCF, XORWF) with TRISC as the destination, should be avoided.
+Since the TRIS bit override is in effect while the peripheral is enabled, read-modifywrite instructions (BSF, BCF, XORWF) with TRISC as the destination, should be avoided.
 The user should refer to the corresponding peripheral section for the correct TRIS bit settings.

-FIGURE 4-6: PORTC BLOCK DIAGRAM
+FIGURE 4-6: PORTC BLOCK DIAGRAM (PERIPHERAL OUTPUT OVERRIDE) RC<2:0>, RC<7:5>

-(PERIPHERAL OUTPUT

-OVERRIDE) RC<2:0>,

-3: Peripheral OE (Output Enable) is only activated if

-Peripheral Select is active.
+- 2: Port/Peripheral Select signal selects between port data and peripheral output. - 3: Peripheral OE (Output Enable) is only activated if Peripheral Select is active.

-FIGURE 4-7: PORTC BLOCK DIAGRAM (PERIPHERAL OUTPUT OVERRIDE) RC<4:3>
+PORTC BLOCK DIAGRAM (PERIPHERAL OUTPUT OVERRIDE) RC<4:3>